bluerobotics/retired-ardusub-docs/pages/firmware.md

 ## Release History

 **ArduSub-3.4-rc1:** *(2016-12-11)* [ArduSub v3.4](http://firmware.ardusub.com/Sub/ArduSub-3.4-rc1/) is the first official stable release of ArduSub.
 After nearly a year of steady development, testing, and improvement, ArduSub has become one of the most capable ROV control systems available.
+This **release candidate** will be posted for a few weeks for testing before the official v3.4 is released.
+Please test and provide feedback!
 Notes:

 - Due to parameter reorganization, all parameters will be overwritten when updating
 - Must be used with QGroundControl daily builds or stable version 3.1 (once released)